code4policy/dataviz-with-gpt/README.md

 5. Change the default colors, text size, or anything else
 6. Add a citation for where the data comes from and give yourslves a chart authorship credit in the footnotes

-Bonus: Go grab the raw csv, and create a bar chart for the different that shows the top 10 departments `subject` and has a drop down menu for each name of the `neighborhood`
+Bonus: Go grab the raw csv, and create a bar chart that shows the top 10 departments `subject` by number of 311 calls and has a drop down menu for each name of the `neighborhood`

 <!-- Debreif: Aarushi does it and shares -->
 <!-- Submit to Prompt bank: fill out AI form -->